Saipan reed warbler

-The Saipan reed warbler (Acrocephalus hiwae) is a critically endangered songbird of the Northern Mariana Islands.
-It is considered a subspecies of the nightingale reed warbler by some taxonomists.
+The Saipan reed warbler or gå'ga' karisu in Chamorro (Acrocephalus hiwae) is an endangered songbird of the Northern Mariana Islands.

+Taxonomy

+It is sometimes considered a subspecies of the extinct nightingale reed warbler (A. luscinius) by some taxonomists.

+Distribution and habitat

 It occurs on two islands: Saipan and Alamagan.
 An estimated population of 2700 birds was reported in 2009 on Saipan, and on Alamagan 950 birds were reported in 2010.
+It inhabits wetlands, thickets and the margins of forests.

+Description

 The Saipan reed warbler is approximately 17 cm long, and is greyish olive-brown above with a pale-yellow underside.
-It inhabits wetlands, thickets and the margins of forests.
 The female is slightly smaller than the male.
 Both sexes have a long bill compared to other reed warbler species.

+Conservation

 Threats to the survival of the Saipan reed warbler include habitat destruction resulting from urban development and agriculture, the introduction of invasive species, and volcanic eruptions.